 How to Apply

 Check the Current Job Openings.
 If the Current Job Openings page does NOT list Police Cadet or Police Office Aide, it means the position is NOT open for filing now.
 To let Human Resources know you are interested in future openings for the position, you can send an e-mail directly to the City's Human Resources Department.
 In your message, be sure to include the title of the position in which you are interested, as well as your name and mailing address.
 Then, when Human Resources opens recruitment for this position, Human Resources will send you a postcard to let you know that now is the time to file an application.
-Click here if you are interested.
+If you are interested, please fill out a interest card.

-Contact Sergeant James Colegrove, the Cadet Coordinator, with your questions at
+Contact Cadet Coordinator Sergeant James Colegrove at email@example.com, with your questions or by telephone at